DatAasee Architecture Documentation

 - … integrates with other services and processes.

-- The backend encapsulates the database and spans the API (included)
+- The backend encapsulates the database and spans the API.

-- A frontend uses the API (optionally included)
+- An optional web frontend uses the API.

-- Imports of sources to the database via the backend (through the API)
+- Imports of sources into the database triggered via the backend.

-- Users and downstream services can interact (through the API)
+- Users or downstream services can interact through the API.

 1.2 Quality Goals